Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 During the upgrade of the custom modules, you might have to use :ref:`upgrade/migration-scripts` to reflect changes from the source code to their corresponding data.

-Any technical data that was renamed during the upgrade of the custom code (models, fields, external identifiers) should be renamed using migration scripts to avoid data loss during the module upgrade.
+- Any technical data that was renamed during the upgrade of the custom code (models, fields, external identifiers) should be renamed using migration scripts to avoid data loss during the module upgrade.
   ..
 TODO Example: rename_field, rename_model, rename_module, rename_xmlid

-Data from standard models removed in the source code of the newer Odoo version and from the database during the standard upgrade process, might need to be recovered from the old model table if it is stil present.
+- Data from standard models removed from the source code of the newer Odoo version and from the database during the standard upgrade process might need to be recovered from the old model table if it is stil present.
   ..
 TODO Add example with subscription or account.invoice

-Migration scripts can also be used to ease the processing time of an upgrade.
-For example, they can be used to store the value of computed stored fields on models with an excesive amount of records by using SQL queries.
+Migration scripts can also be used to:

+- Ease the processing time of an upgrade.
+For example, to store the value of computed stored fields on models with an excesive amount of records by using SQL queries.
-They can also be used to recompute fields in case the computation of their value has changed.
+- Recompute fields in case the computation of their value has changed.
   ..
 TODO Example: recompute_fields

-Migration scripts can also be used to:

 - Uninstall unwanted custom modules.
   ..
 TODO Example: remove_module
 - Correct faulty data or wrong configurations.